jgonera/ripple-address-generator/README.md

    **secret**!).
 2. Transfer the rest of your funds (or as much as you want to securely store).

+**Note:** If you're paranoid (and you should be!) you should first create a test wallet and only transfer a small amount to it to see whether everything described here works as expected.
+Then, you should verify that using the **secret** allows you to transfer funds out of your new wallet back somewhere else (e.g. a currency exchange).
+If everything works, use the same process to create your real cold wallet.
+Don't leave funds in the test wallet after its secret has been used online.

 ## Step 4: Keeping your wallet "cold"